Disclaimers: See Chapter 1

-"Need to wash away the thoughts of bad news." he muttered.
+"Need to wash away the thoughts of bad news."
+He muttered.

-"Personal, or professional?" she questioned.
+"Personal, or professional?"
+She questioned.

 "A mission we were passed up on."

 "Well..."
 Tessa started, concealing her dismay.
 "Peace can be..."

 The barmaid came over and placed two more tankards down on their table.

-"Thank you also, sweetheart."
+"Thank you, also, sweetheart."
 Tessa winked at her.

-"She's cute." the brown haired Lieutenant commented.
+"She's cute."
+The brown-haired Lieutenant commented.

 "I wouldn't know.
 I only have fondness for one woman in my life."
 Darnelle admitted.

-"Two women, if you count, Iona."
+"Two women, if you count Iona."

-With the mentioning of his daughter's name, the General was reminded of her recount of the events in her class.
+"Nope.
+She's my pride and joy.
+There's a difference."
+The mentioning of his daughter's name reminded the General of her recount for the events in her class.
 "Iona told us about your demonstration."

 "Like mother, like daughter."
-Tessa replied.
+Tessa professed.

 "It was okay, but kids aren't my cup of tea.
-You have to be mindful of the words that comes out of your mouth around them and shit like that.
+You have to be mindful of the words that comes out of your mouth around them, and shit like that.
 I couldn't wait to get out of there."
 Tessa confessed.

 The General of the Fifth Army began laughing at his Lieutenant's expense.
 "Calm your libido, Tessa.
-You don't know, Ri and her ways.
-She's really benign, that's all."
+You don't know Ri and her ways.
+She's really benign.
+That's all."

-When the barmaid's footsteps was moving towards them, Tessa whispered in good humor.
-"I bet you, I'll fuck the bar wench though."
+When the barmaid's footsteps was moving towards them, Tessa whispered in good humor, "I bet you I'll fuck the bar wench, though."

 "Tessa, she is a friend of my family also."
 Darnelle joked.

-"Oh, come on." she said unbelieving.
+"Oh, come on."
+She whined, unbelieving.

-They both laughed while the un-suspicious woman gave them their third round of drinks.
+They both laughed, while the un-suspicious woman gave them their third round of drinks.

-Three candle-marks later, Ri was putting on her gold colored sandals.
-Her attire for today consisted of a green chiton that covered her knees, with a bronze belt encircling the waistline.
+Three candle-marks later, Ri was putting on her gold-colored sandals.
+Her attire for today consisted of a green chiton that covered her knees with a bronze belt encircling the waistline.

-Milady jumps off the enormous horse and then she casually picks me up as if I'm nothing but air, setting me on the ground.
+The sentence makes me joyful that the bumpy journey is over.
+Milady jumps off the enormous horse, then she casually picks me up as if I'm nothing but air, setting me on the ground.